visseon/context-multi-language/readme.md

 # context-multi-language

-This library is provide Multi Language System for React and React Native.
+This library is for providing Multi Language System for React and React Native Applications.

 ## Installation